Why Is Earning a High School Diploma (or Equivalent) So Important?

-The GED is a test-based credential, which requires you to pass a comprehensive exam in person at a physical testing location.
+- The GED is a test-based credential, which requires you to pass a series of comprehensive exams in person at a physical testing location.
 How you study for the GED test is up to you.
 In contrast, a high school diploma must be earned by accumulating a certain number of course credits through successful completion of many individual courses, either in a classroom or online.
 Each course has its own tests, and, in some regions, there may also be a high school exit exam.

 It's also worth noting that every state sets its own requirements for earning high school equivalency.
 In most states, the GED is still the standard alternative to a high school diploma.
-However, a few states are now offering other tests—one is called HiSET, and the other is known as TASC.
+However, a few states are now offering other tests, such as HiSET and TASC.